 Here is what you can do in Seoul and what you can see with some little tips and secret locations.
 It is also great to have friends in the places where you travel to, so you get the maximum of your trip.
-This 24 hours trip to Seoul was productive and I saw many things, but at the same time it was kind of relaxed and enjoyable.
+This 24 hour trip to Seoul was productive and I saw many things, but at the same time, it was kind of relaxed and enjoyable.
 You know, when there is no rush and no stress that you do not have time to see everything you can for a short time.

-What you can see in Seoul and in the virtual trip with me: Insadong area with lots of authentic Korean style and different cuisines restaurants, Vegetarian Korean restaurant, Tee Place, art and craft street, Dondaemun plaza, Temple.
+What you can see in Seoul and in the virtual trip with me: Insadong area with lots of authentic Korean style and different cuisines restaurants, Vegetarian Korean restaurant, Tee Place, art and craft street, Dongdaemun plaza, Temple.

-You can simply buy a ticket at the train station and you would not even need a passport for that, so it is very easy.
+You can simply buy a ticket at the train station, you won't even need a passport for that, so it is very easy.
 It is better to buy the ticket in advance though, especially if you are travelling on the weekend or public holidays.
-Just a few days before would be fine for that.
+Just a few days before the departure will be fine.
 The trains connecting Busan and Seoul cities are running every 15 minutes.

 What you can see in Busan and our random schedule of the short trip:

 How to get to Insadong?
 To get to this street, take a train to the 'Jonggak-yeok' 종각역 train station, take exit 3 and then walk to the left.
-Turn left again at the traffic light, do not cross the road - you'll arrive to Insadong street - you will see many people and lots of small craft shops.
+Turn left again at the traffic light, do not cross the road - you'll arrive at Insadong street - you will see many people and lots of small craft shops.

 Insadong It is a popular area with authentic traditional Korean restaurant, art shops, crafts and souvenirs market, some fashion shops, cool cafes and street food.
 The street is not that big, but make sure you turn to the small streets to see the hidden places.
 Many of the restaurants here open after 2-3 PM.
 Here we've found a vegetarian Korean restaurant 'Insarang'.
 It is also a tea house, so there is a large selection of tee.
-However, for the tea we went to the other cafe - the 4 level tea house with a cool interior and wonderful fruit tea.
+However, for the tea, we went to the other cafe - the 4 level tea house with a cool interior and wonderful fruit tea.

 The prices for the souvenirs are fair and in some shops are even cheaper than in the other touristic areas, but do not forget to compare prices and ask for a little discount if you buy a few things.

-This cafe is located in a busy area with lot’s of restaurants and bars.
+This cafe is located in a busy area with lots of restaurants and bars.
 A nice place with a crazy blizzard interior, where you can listen to the life fun music and have a few drinks.
 There is some food as well if you are hungry.
 The band in the cafe is playing new and old tunes, which are not always related to jazz, but with is a lot of improvisations and charisma.

 There is 5.000 KRW entree fee ($5), cocktails are around 10,000, beers around 5,000KRW.

 See Dongdaemun plaza - the biggest atypical architecture in the world.
-Urban sleek views, futuristic design and art apace to see inside.
+Urban sleek views, futuristic design, and art apace to see inside.
 There is also a great shopping mall across the road.
 You can even enjoy this place if it is raining.